-Algebraic Reasoning is a textbook to address the TEKS for the new Algebraic Reasoning high school math course.
+Cosenza & Associates, LLC’s, Algebraic Reasoning textbook addresses the TEKS for the Algebraic Reasoning high school math course.
 The Texas State Board of Education created this new course to increase the number of rigorous advanced mathematics courses available to students.
-The Algebraic Reasoning course is eligible in Texas for graduation credit as an advanced mathematics credit on either the Foundation diploma or an Endorsement.
+The Algebraic Reasoning course meets Texas high school graduation requirements to qualify as an advanced mathematics credit on either the Foundation diploma or an Endorsement.

 Who wrote Algebraic Reasoning?

 Dr. Paul Gray, Jacqueline Weilmuenster, and Jennifer Hylemon led the authoring team.
 Each of these authors has extensive experience in Texas mathematics education, including as classroom mathematics teachers and district-level mathematics leaders.